ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 To provide your products with images, you can now upload multiple assets to each product.
-Assets are grouped into collections based on attribute values and in this way are connected to product variants which have these attributes.
+Assets are grouped into collections based on attribute values and, in this way, are connected to product variants which have these attributes.

 ![Asset images in product view](img/4.2_product_assets.png)

 ### Product completeness

-The new product completeness tab in product view lists all the parts of a product you can configure: attributes, assets, prices, availability, and so on.
+The new product completeness tab, in product view, lists all the parts of a product you can configure: attributes, assets, prices, availability, and so on.
-You can use it to get a quick overview of missing parts of product configuration and to instantly move to the proper screen to fill the gaps.
+You can use it to get a quick overview of missing parts in the product configuration and to instantly move to the proper screen to fill the gaps.

 ![Product completeness tab](img/4.2_product_completeness.png)

 ### Product categories

-With product categories you can organize products that populate the Product Catalog.
+With product categories, you can organize products that populate the Product Catalog.
 You do it, for example, to assist users in searching for products.

 For more information, see [Product categories](https://doc.ibexa.co/projects/userguide/en/master/shop_administration/categories).

 ![Product categories](img/4.2_product_categories_rn.png)

-### Cross-content type recommendations
+### Cross-content type (CCT) recommendations

-If a recommendation scenario has more than one content type configured, with cross-content type parameter in the request, you can now get recommendations for all these content types.
+If a recommendation scenario has more than one Content Type configured, with cross-content type (CCT) parameter in the request, you can now get recommendations for all these Content Types.

 ### Taxonomy Field Type